-The EnviroScape® model is a tabletop, interactive example of our Skagit Watershed.
-In this hour long presentation, your students will learn what the definition of a watershed is, discuss sources of water pollution, as well as demonstrate the two types of pollution; point and nonpoint source.
-They will then see and discuss what takes place on the model when it rains.
-Following the demonstration, the students will develop ways to mitigate the water pollution/runoff issues.
-This model offers a hands-on, visual approach to learning and discussing water quality, land use, ecosystem health, fish and wildlife habitat, and a variety of other environmental science issues.
-Skagit CD staff are available to present to your classroom at no charge.
+This model of a watershed illustrates how materials and pollutants are washed into our local waterways.
+The audience will learn what the definition of a watershed is, discuss sources of water pollution, as well as demonstrate the two types of pollution; point source and non-point source and then see and discuss what takes place on the model when it rains.
+Following this demonstration, there will be discussion of ways to mitigate the water pollution/runoff problems.
+This model, along with the 69-page User's Guide offers a hands-on, visual approach to learning and discussing the hydrologic cycle, water quality, land use, ecosystem health, fish and wildlife habitat, and a variety of other science and social science issues.
+Skagit CD staff are available to present the model, or it may be borrowed for use by local teachers.